 1.21 near under ultimate intention

-The idea that the more effort you make the faster the result will come is obvious in any aspect, so the reason of why the classic has drawn our attention to it is not very clear.
+The idea that the more effort you make, the faster the result will come is obvious in any aspect, so the reason why the classic has drawn our attention to it is not very clear.
 Was it for the purpose of giving instructions, for motivating young practicing persons?
-Yet if we think hard we will be able to find additional points that enable us to understand Patanjali’s view of spiritual practice in a more precise and profound way.
-First of all the given view opposes Patanjali to a good number of doctrines (including branches of Christianity) based on the idea that a person’s spiritual level (in this context we use this term in a most broad sense; considering the latter lines of Yoga Sutras we should have spoken about prajna) does not result from his efforts yet only comes as a product of favour granted by a supernatural creature.
-By drawing this line Patanjali shows his anthropocentric position – in his opinion success depends upon personal energy and efforts contributed.
+Yet if we think hard, we will be able to find additional points that enable us to understand Patanjali’s view of spiritual practice in a more precise and profound way.
+First of all, the given view opposes Patanjali to a good number of doctrines (including branches of Christianity) based on the idea that a person’s spiritual level (in this context we use this term in a most broad sense; considering the latter lines of Yoga Sutras we should have spoken about prajna) does not result from his efforts, yet only comes as a product of favour granted by a supernatural creature.
+By drawing this line, Patanjali shows his anthropocentric position – in his opinion, success depends upon personal energy and efforts contributed.

 The next line: